-Table 11 - Impact analysis matrix
+Table 10 Impact analysis matrix

-POTENTIAL EFFECTS ON THE ENVIRONMENT 09 8 DIMENSIONS CATEGO SOCIAL / DEMOGRAPHIC ECONOMIC ENVIRONMENTAL POLITICAL- ADMINISTRATIVE SPATIAL CULTURAL TERRITORIALITY - Generation of socio- cultural exclusion dynamics related to the possibility of connecting with the project. -Expectations of improvement of the sector with the Transformation of environmental elements in relation to the Bogotá River and the Cundinamarca Canal.
+POTENTIAL EFFECTS ON THE ENVIRONMENT N GO O DIMENSIONS CATEGO RIES SOCIAL / DEMOGRAPHIC ECONOMIC ENVIRONMENTAL POLITICAL- ADMINISTRATIVE SPATIAL CULTURAL ТЦТ - Generation of socio- cultural exclusion dynamics related to the possibility of connecting with the project.
+Modification in the sector's employability dynamics (job offer).
+Expectations of improvement of the sector with the construction of the Bogotá Metro and the proximity to the depot.
+Transformation of environmental elements in relation to the Bogotá River and the Cundinamarca Canal.
 Modification of citizen security patterns.
 Risk of disease generation by repelling pests that move into surrounding neighborhoods.
 Modification of leadership styles and community processes.
-Generation of scenarios for citizen participation and dialogue. - Changes in the landscape. - Emergence of new services and commercial activities during construction and operation.
+Generation of scenarios for citizen participation and dialogue.
+Changes in the landscape.
+Emergence of new services and commercial activities during construction and operation.
 Transformation of traditional cultural references.
-Generation of new scenarios and sociocultural references.
-SOCIAL Alterations in the economic dynamics of the sector.
-Potential employment and job creation at the worksite.
-Creation or strengthening of social and environmental organizations. - Strengthening of community management Modification of current power structures Changes in local governance.
-No modifications were identified in this interaction. - Loss of historical memory, neighborhoods and traditional activities.
+Generation of new scenarios and socio-cultural references.
+SOCIAL STRUCTURE Strengthening of social and community organizations.
+Modification of social programs for street vendors. dynamics of the sector. - Potential employment and Creation or strengthening of social and environmental organizations.
+Strengthening of community management.
+Modification of current power structures.
+Changes in local governance.
+No modifications were identified in this interaction.
+Loss of historical memory, neighborhoods and traditional activities.
 INTERACTIONS WITH THE ENVIRONMENT - Urban integration around the Metro concept for Bogotá.
-Employment generation possibilities at the construction site. - Transformations in the urban landscape due to the definitive introduction of a new element in the landscape. - Generation of interest in urban environmental issues (trees, birds, air quality, noise, etc.) Emergence or strengthening of environmental social organizations Reorganization of the territory in terms of uses and exploitation of public space.
+Employment generation possibilities at the construction site. - Transformations in the urban landscape due to the definitive introduction of a new element in the landscape.
+Generation of interest in urban environmental issues (trees, birds, air quality, noise, etc.).
+Emergence or strengthening of environmental social organizations Reorganization of the territory in terms of uses and exploitation of public space.
 Changes in mobility and accessibility schemes - Sense of threat to the environmental values associated with the Bogotá River.

-POTENTIAL EFFECTS ON THE ENVIRONMENT 09 8 DIMENSIONS CATEGO RIES SOCIAL / DEMOGRAPHIC ECONOMIC ENVIRONMENTAL POLITICAL- ADMINISTRATIVE SPATIAL CULTURAL SPACE TIME Generational conflict due to the perception of changes in the ways of living.
-Modification of citizen behavior patterns opportunities and sources of employment. ambiental para la ciudad asociada a las obras del viaducto. expectations associated with the construction of the PLMB. term valuation of the properties. and historical references. - Emergence of a new identity model for the sector. - Alteration of traditional cultural patterns.
-UEBAN STRUCTURE - Articulation of existing urban elements and implementation of new ones and the consequent transformation of daily dynamics Transitory changes in mobility on secondary neighborhood roads (49th South Street). - Revitalization of the landscape due to changes in the geographic boundaries participation and dialogue - Expectation of new possibilities for occupying the depot's surroundings by generating public space for the development of cultural and sports activities.
+POTENTIAL EFFECTS ON THE ENVIRONMENT Q Q Q DIMENSIONS CATEGO RIES SOCIAL / DEMOGRAPHIC ECONOMIC ENVIRONMENTAL POLITICAL- ADMINISTRATIVE SPATIAL CULTURAL SPACE TIME Generational conflict due to the perception of changes in the ways of living.
+Modification of citizen behavior patterns sectors. - Emergence of investment opportunities and sources of employment. ambiental para la ciudad asociada a las obras del viaducto. expectations associated with the construction of the PLMB. facilities. - Expectation of long- term valuation of the properties. sector. - Alteration of traditional cultural patterns.
+UEBAN STRUCTURE Articulation of existing urban elements and implementation of new ones and the consequent transformation of daily dynamics.
+Transitory changes in mobility on secondary neighborhood roads (49th South Street). appreciation with the landscape due to changes in the geographic boundaries Generation of scenarios for participation and dialogue with surrounding communities and social organizations.
+Emergence and strengthening of social organizations.
+Generation of social control actions. - Emergence of integrating elements of the sector's identity. - Expectation of new possibilities for occupying the depot's surroundings by generating public space for the development of cultural and sports activities.
 SOCIAL IMAGINARY Modification of traditional cultural and geographic references.
-Alteration of the beliefs, myths, truths, and other imaginaries spectrum surrounding the meaning of the Bogotá Metro and integrated mobility. - Generation of economic development opportunities around the related and complementary activities derived from the depot works Expectations of increased sales, especially from food and grocery stores. the security conditions of the sector. - Expectation of an increase in recycling activities and - Conflicts of perception and interests between the communities, their leaders, and the city authorities. geographical references - Loss of historical memory associated with ancestral practices related to the Bogotá River.
+Alteration of the beliefs, myths, truths, and other imaginaries spectrum surrounding the meaning of the Bogotá Metro and integrated mobility.
+Generation of economic development opportunities around the related and complementary activities derived from the depot works.
+Expectations of increased sales, especially from food and grocery stores.
+Hope for improvement in the security conditions of the sector.
+Expectation of an increase in recycling activities and sex work activities in the area of influence due to an increase in the number of people associated with the works. - Conflicts of perception and interests between the communities, their leaders, and the city authorities. geographical references - Loss or transformation - Loss of historical memory associated with ancestral practices related to the Bogotá River.